cheerfulstoic/job_boss/README.markdown

 job_boss allows you to have a daemon much in the same way as workling which allows you to process a series of jobs asynchronously.   job_boss, however, uses ActiveRecord to store queued job requests in a database thus simplifying dependencies.
 This allows for us to process chunks of work in parallel, across multiple servers, without needing much setup

+## Overview

+ * job_boss uses ActiveRecord to store/poll it's queue.
+It's not dependent on Rails, but if it sees that it's being run in a Rails environment, it will automatically load the environment.rb file
+ * Loading up the environment.rb file isn't a big deal because job_boss's model has a main "boss" process which is a deamon.
+The boss forks employees as needed to execute jobs.
+ * The boss forks so that we very quickly have another process which has the Rails environment loaded (if Rails is loaded)
+ * Employees only exist for the span of one job, so there's less concern about a build up in memory from leaks (not that we shouldn't be addressing leaks...)
+ * The boss is independent and always polling, so it can look for jobs which have been marked an cancelled and kill the employee during processing

 ## Usage

 Add the gem to your Gemfile